How do I become a Doctor?

 Staff benefits and testimonials

-Working in a rewarding and challenging career is just one of the many benefits you’ll enjoy as a HSE employee.
-We offer attractive pay and benefits, professional supervision, career support and development opportunities, friendly colleagues, and an excellent quality of life.
+Working in a rewarding and challenging career is just one of the many benefits you’ll enjoy as an HSE employee.
+We offer attractive pay and benefits, career support, development opportunities, flexible work schedules, and positive work environments with supportive colleagues — all contributing to an enhanced quality of life.

 See Pay scales – HSE Staff